Mango Sticky Rice

-Mango sticky rice is a popular dessert in South East Asia and is made using sticky rice, coconut milk, and ripe mangoes.
-It’s a popular vegan street-style dessert and can be made easily at home.
+Mango sticky rice is a popular dessert in Southeast Asia made with sticky rice, coconut milk, and ripe mangoes.
+It’s a popular vegan street-style dessert that’s easy to make at home.

-Here are some more Thai recipes, that you can try – Thai Fried Rice, Asian Pad Thai Noodles, Thai Red Chicken Curry, Thai Pineapple Fried Rice, Thai Iced Tea, Thai Watermelon Salad and Thai Pumpkin Noodle Soup.
+Here are some more Thai recipes that you can try: Thai Fried Rice, Vegan Pad Thai Noodles, and Thai Watermelon Salad.

 Mango sticky rice (Khao Niaow ma Muang) is a very popular Southeast Asian dessert.
-It is made using sticky rice which is also known as sweet rice or glutinous rice.
+It is made with sticky rice, also known as sweet rice or glutinous rice.
 The cooked sticky rice is mixed with a sweet coconut milk sauce and served with slices of juicy ripe mangoes.

-You will find street carts selling mango sticky rice in the Indochinese region of southeast Asia which includes countries like Thailand, Cambodia, Vietnam, and Laos.
+You will find street carts selling mango sticky rice in the Indochinese region of Southeast Asia, including Thailand, Cambodia, Vietnam, and Laos.

 You can make this Thai mango and sticky rice at home using my easy recipe.
 Traditionally, this rice is soaked for 8-10 hours and then steamed.
-But today, I am sharing a super easy recipe where you can make it in a pot over the stovetop or even in an Instant pot.
+But today, I am sharing a super-easy recipe you can make in a pot on the stovetop or in an Instant Pot.

 Just gather the ingredients and get going!